Local marketing agreement: Philippines

+In Filipino radio and television, a number of broadcasters are known for engaging in airtime lease or "blocktimer" agreements in order to provide outlets for their programming, especially if they do not, or are legally incapable of holding a broadcast license.

-In 2008, the Filipino Associated Broadcasting Company leased its airtime to the Malaysian broadcaster Media Prima (through the local subsidiary MPB Primedia) similar to an LMA – with MPB Primedia providing entertainment programming, and ABC handling news programming and operations.
-Soon afterward, ABC and Media Prima were sued by rival media company GMA for attempting to use the partnership to skirt laws requiring domestic ownership of broadcasters.
-In response, ABC's media relations head Pat Marcelo-Magbanua reiterated that the subsidiary was a Filipino company which was self-registered and Filipino-run.
+In 2008, the Associated Broadcasting Company leased its airtime to the Malaysian media conglomerate Media Prima through the local subsidiary MPB Primedia and relaunched as TV5, with MPB Primedia providing entertainment programming, and the ABC handling news programming and operations.
+Soon afterward, ABC and Media Prima were sued by rival media company GMA Network, who accused the partnership of contravening laws requiring domestic ownership of broadcasters.
+In response, ABC's media relations head Pat Marcelo-Magbanua reiterated that MPB Primedia was a Filipino company that was self-registered and Filipino-run.
 The concerns became moot in 2010, when Media Prima announced it would divest its ownership in the network to PLDT's broadcasting subsidiary MediaQuest Holdings.

-Throughout the last week of June 2011, several plugs with the statement "Si Pangga, Dreaming!" were heard on the then-Interactive Broadcast Media-owned DWET-FM (106.7 mHz, then licensed in Quezon City), which had just ended its broadcast under the previous smooth jazz format "Dream FM".
-Later on, it was revealed that Ultrasonic Broadcasting System, a radio network owned by the SYSU Group of Companies, has started operating the station under LMA as contemporary MOR "Energy FM on Dream 106.7" (later changed to "106.7 Energy FM" once the station's eventual sale to UBS was completed).

-The term "airtime lease" is also used by other media entities, particularly those from larger media companies that has a lack of obtaining its broadcast franchise from the Congress, while others are owned by various herbal supplement manufacturers.
-Only Brigada Mass Media Corporation and Bandera News Philippines operate a handful of radio stations under the same method.
+In May 2020, ABS-CBN—which was one of the country's largest commercial broadcasters—closed its broadcast radio and television stations after its broadcast franchises were not renewed by Congress.
+The company subsequently became reliant on co-production and syndication agreements with third-parties, such as its long-time rival GMA Network, TV5, and Advanced Media Broadcasting System (whose All TV had been awarded some of ABS-CBN's former broadcast frequencies).
+It also entered into blocktime agreements with religious broadcaster ZOE Broadcasting Network (which leased time to ABS-CBN on its channel A2Z), and Prime Media Holdings (which leased its radio station DWPM to ABS-CBN to air its DZMM all-news radio format).

+Brazil

+In Brazil, SBT has a local marketing agreement with Grupo Norte to operate SBT Pará in Belém, Pará.